 WHAT IS MY CHILD LEARNING?

 Word: Revise and extend knowledge of spelling patterns.
 Use a dictionary effectively.
 Imbedding grammar terminology and identifying rules.
-Continue with words from the Year 5 and 6 list.
-Know how words are related by meaning as synonyms and antonyms.
-Know the difference between formal and informal vocabulary.
+Select language that shows an awareness for the reader and choose appropriate vocabulary relevant to the text-type.

 Reading: Continue to use strategies for decoding unfamiliar words, to identify how language and text structure contribute to meaning.
 Use inference and deduction and explore subtext.
 Use skimming and scanning effectively to build up speed and stamina.